-Almonds are nutritional powerhouses filled with fiber, protein, vitamin E, potassium, magnesium, and heart-healthy monounsaturated fat.
-They’re rich in disease-fighting phytochemicals and have proper amounts of nutrients such as fiber, iron, and calcium that are especially important for pregnant women.
-You can eat almonds raw, but I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strike.
+Almonds are nutritional powerhouses filled with fiber, protein, vitamin E, potassium, magnesium, and heart-healthy monounsaturated fat.9 They’re rich in disease-fighting phytochemicals and have proper amounts of nutrients such as fiber, iron, and calcium, which are especially important for pregnant women.10 You can eat almonds raw, but I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strike.

 Speaking of Greek Yogurt, it’s a GREAT healthy pregnancy snack!
 Rich in calcium and protein, yogurt is a nearly perfect pregnancy food.
 Some yogurts contain live active cultures, which are beneficial bacteria believed to enhance digestion, improve nutrient absorption, and boost the immune system.11 Choose low-fat or fat-free plain yogurt since flavored yogurts tend to be high in sugar.
-Stir in a little cinnamon, stevia, or even some berries for flavor.
+For flavor, stir in a little cinnamon, stevia, or even some berries.